-During the early meetings on the Nibi Declaration, it was identified that there has already been some work in the area of documenting Anishinaabe Inaakonigewin that should be built upon and used in the declaration.
+During the early meetings on the Nibi Declaration, it was identified that there has already been some work in the area of documenting Anishinaabe inaakonigewin that should be built upon and used in the Declaration.

-The GCT3 Women's Council identified that the Manito Aki Inakonigaawin would support information collected at recent Elder gathering sessions on Nibi Inaakonigewin.
+The GCT3 Women's Council identified that the Manito Aki Inakonigaawin would support information collected at an Elder gathering on nibi inaakonigewin.

-It was advised by the GCT3 Women's Council that the research support team use these existing documents and meeting notes as sources in which to pull Anishinaabe Nibi Inaakonigewin from and to use in the water declaration itself.
+The GCT3 Women's Council advised the research support team to use these meeting notes and other existing documents as sources of Anishinaabe nibi inaakonigewin in the development of the Nibi Declaration.